snabbco/snabb/src/program/snabbvmx/README.md

 lwaftr points to Snabb's lwAFTR configuration file.

 Othe attributes are further refined by SnabbVMX.
-Attributes `ipv6_interface` and `ipv4_interface` are mandatory and they should include the IP addresses of the correspondent lwAFTR IPv4 and IPv6 interfaces.
+Attributes `ipv6_interface` and `ipv4_interface` are mandatory and ipv4_interface must include the IP addresses of the correspondent lwAFTR IPv4 interfaces.
+The IPv4 address is used to send matching packets to the VMX instead of trying to find a match in the binding table for encap.

 Attribute `settings` may include a `vlan` tag attribute, which can be either false in case VLAN tagging is not enabled or a VLAN tag number (0-4095).